Mico27/gbs-ContinuousScenePlugin/README.md

 **`EVENT_AUTO_CONNECT_CONTINUOUS_SCENE`**

 Compile-time event that reads scene positions from the world map and automatically generates all **Set Continuous Scene** calls for every scene whose GBVM symbol starts with the given prefix.
 The connection table is written to a ROM asset and injected into each scene's init script at compile time.

+**Must be placed in the On Init script of the very first scene of the project.** Only connections where two scene boundaries touch exactly in the world map are created; scenes whose edges do not perfectly align will not be auto-connected (use **Set Continuous Scene** for those).

+> To force a scene to be the first scene of the project: close the project, open `project/scenes/<SceneName>/scene.gbres` in a text editor, and set the `"_index"` field to `-1`.
+Save the file, reload the project in GB Studio, then save the project again.

 | Field | Description |
 |-------|-------------|